-Personnel (full-time equivalents)

-1 Comparative figures in this table may differ from those originally published in quarterly and annual reports due to adjustments following organizational changes, restatements due to the retrospective adoption of new accounting standards or changes in accounting policies, and events after the reporting period.
-2 Net management fees include transaction fees, fund administration revenues (including net interest and trading income from lending activities and foreign exchange hedging as part of the fund services offering), gains or losses from seed money and co-investments, funding costs, gains and losses on the sale of subsidiaries and businesses and other items that are not performance fees.
-3 Adjusted results are non-GAAP financial measures as defined by SEC regulations.
-4 Refer to the "Measurement of performance" section of our Annual Report 2016 for the definitions of our key performance indicators.
-5 Includes UBS and third-party fund assets, for which the fund services unit provides professional services, including fund setup, accounting and reporting for traditional investment funds and alternative funds.
-6 Inflows of assets under administration from new and existing funds less outflows from existing funds or fund exits.
-7 Refer to the "Capital management" section of this report for more information.
-8 Represents risk-weighted assets and leverage ratio denominator held by Corporate Center - Group ALM that are directly associated with activity managed centrally on behalf of the business divisions and other Corporate Center units.
-For the purpose of attributing equity under the revised framework effective as of 1 January 2017, these resources are allocated to the business divisions and other Corporate Center units, primarily based on the level of high-quality liquid assets needed to meet the Group's minimum liquidity coverage ratio requirement of 110%.
-Refer to "Equity attribution framework" in the "Capital management" section of our Annu
+Personnel (full-time equivalents)2,3002,3400(2)2,3002,3401 Comparative figures in this table may differ from those originally published in quarterly and annual reports due to adjustments following organizational changes, restatements due to the retrospective adoption of new accounting standards or changes in accounting policies, and events after the reporting period.2 Net management fees include transaction fees, fund administration revenues (including net interest and trading income from lending activities and foreign exchange hedging as part of the fund services offering), gains or losses from seed money and co-investments, funding costs, gains and losses on the sale of subsidiaries and businesses and other items that are not performance fees.3 Adjusted results are non-GAAP financial measures as defined by SEC regulations.4 Refer to the "Measurement of performance" section of our Annual Report 2016 for the definitions of our key performance informative.6 Inflows of assets under administration from new and existing fund services professional services, including fund setup, accounting and reporting for traditional investment funds and alternative funds.8 Represents risk-weighted assets and leverage ratio denominator held by Corporate Center - Group ALM that are directly associated with activity management" section of the business divisions and other Corporate Center units.
+For the purpose of attributing equity under the revised framework effective as of 1 January 2017, these resources are allocated to the business divisions and other Corporate Center units.
+Primarily based on the level of high-quality liquid assets needed to meet the Group's minimum liquidity coverage ratio requirement of 110%.
+Refer to "Equity attribution framework" in the "Capital management" section of our Annual Report 2016 for more information.